lgbouma/lgbouma.com/content/notes.md

 #### CDIPS Light Curves

+_2023.11.12_.
+The CDIPS light curves for Sector 27 to 55 of TESS are [available at MAST](https://archive.stsci.edu/hlsp/cdips).
+A cumulative metadata file is also available at the HLSP page.

 _2022.05.04_.
 The CDIPS light curves for Sectors 14 to 26 of TESS are [available at MAST](https://archive.stsci.edu/hlsp/cdips).
 A cumulative metadata file is